smhotz/DjangoDRFenv/README.md

 # Django DRF Virtual Environment

-This is a container directory for the virtual python environment used for the Albert interview coding/API study.
+This is a container directory for the virtual python environment used for the XYZco interview coding/API study.

 ## Table of Contents